Night Terror OG by Rare Dankness

 Rare Dankness categorizes it under their Kush section and describes it as light blueberry inhale and classic OG exhale.
 The phenotype I grew had no light blueberries, no kush and little OG but I’m fairly happy about how it turned out.

 I find the profile of the Night Terror OG to be largely blueberries, blown out to the outer region of what you might still consider a blueberry.
 These blueberries are dark, monstrously dank and occupy much of the profile, leaving no room for any major OG notes or mid-range kush notes.
 The whole thing pronounces are lower deep blues, familiar to blueberries, but obviously alien.

 The name of this variety is suggestive; Night Terror OG.
 It’s actually rather specific.
 The name was what attracted me to it, and when I saw the genetic lineage, I was sold.
 I liken this is the type of marketing to what we see for perfume and other cosmetics.
-An intensely precise reach toward a target audience, those suffering from night terrors or insomnia in general.
+A precise reach toward a target audience, those suffering from night terrors or insomnia in general.
 Just like the word ‘Eternity’ hits an aging male desperate to cling to his diminishing youth.

 I’ve only grown it once.
 The variety grew like a hybrid, which isn’t saying much.
 It didn’t grow very tall, barely made it above the trellis I had established for the other plants in the tent.
 I don’t have many other pointers about it.
 Mostly because each time I grow something, I realize what a noob I was the previous time I grew.

 Right, ok, so I grew two of these beauts.
 One was magnificent, the other was well, not magnificent.
 When it came to flower time, I noticed that miss Magnificent was actually a mister, so I chucked it in a tent with a plump God Bud 2.0.
 The was intercourse but, as far as I can tell, no money was exchanged.